-Categories: Linux (LPI), Linux administration, Networking
+Categories: Linux administration, Linux (LPI), Networking

 The fundamental topics in Linux and network administration: shell script language Bash, users and permissions, processes, boot scripts, programs, basic server services, protocols – including TCP/IP, addressing and routing.